taoria/ghostwriter-llm/README.md

 `npm run build` runs the TypeScript check, creates a production bundle, and publishes the plugin files to the local test vault. `npm run dev` starts the esbuild watch process.

-## Security

-API keys are stored by Obsidian in the plugin's local `data.json`.
-The test vault and its `.obsidian` directory are ignored by Git.
-Never commit `data.json` or any API key.

 ## License

 MIT